 Vie et Passion du Christ is a truly impressive film on many accounts, I was perhaps most struck by the extraordinary set designs.
 The film is excellent and powerful considering it is one of the earliest pioneering silent films.

 The set designs in the film are incredible, many scenes feature a well-orchestrated display like a Renaissance painting.
 Additionally, I took note of several scenes in which the camera moves from left to right, a novelty in the early development of cinematography.
 Each scene is divided by an inter-title briefly explaining the action of the scene.
 The surviving footage contains scenes which are stenciled over to appear in color.
 The story of Jesus will later become the subject matter of many great films, notably in Cecil B, DeMille’s epics.

 Ferdinand Zecca (1864-1947) was a noted early film pioneer.
 He used early cinematic tricks, particularly with regard to short film showcasing a fictionalized version of the Wright Brothers.
-He worked for Pathé, a French film company, which later acquired George Melies’s Star Films.
-He worked as an editor for many of Melies’s films.
+He worked for Pathé, a French film company.
+He had previously worked as an editor for many of Melies’s films.
 Vie et Passion du Christ is his most notable film.